howerj/libforth/readme.md

 * A few environment variables could be used to specify start up files for the interpreter and user specific startup files.
-* Signal handling should be added, so the Forth program can handle them.
+* Signal handling should be improved.
 * Error handling could be improved - the latest word definition should be erased if an error occurs before the terminating ';'.
 And trap handling should be done in pure forth, instead of as a hybrid which is currently is.